-Press A to Start is back, and bigger and better than ever!
-Thanks to your support, we’ve been able to grow Press A to Start 2019 into a full day game development conference!
-This year, our team is excited to bring you a larger showcase, featuring video games, board and tabletop games, VR projects, and portfolios from talented developers across the province, as well as seven distinct panels on different topics in game development, such as UX Design, VR and Real-Time Rendering, Character Design, Building Your Brand, and more!
+Press A to Start is coming back, and bigger and better than ever!
+Thanks to your support, we were able to grow Press A to Start 2019 into a full day game development conference!
+Next year, our team is excited to bring you a larger showcase, featuring video games, board and tabletop games, VR projects, and portfolios from talented developers across the province, as well as panels on different topics from game development.

-Whether you’re a student or someone just starting out, a developer already in the industry, or someone who just loves games and is curious about how they’re made, Press A to Start 2019 has something in store for you!
-Tickets are available on Eventbrite.
+Whether you’re a student or someone just starting out, a developer already in the industry, or someone who just loves games and is curious about how they’re made, Press A to Start 2020 will have something in store for you!
+Tickets will be available on Eventbrite.

 Are you interested in a career in game development?
 Are you unsure of where and how to start, or what opportunities are available to you?
 Join our table of expert panelists as they share their stories of how they got their start in their careers, as well as a look into the day-to-day of what their roles entail, and how this may change throughout the development process.
 Our panelists will share tips and tricks on how to build a portfolio, what skills you may need to work on depending on your discipline, and more!

 To be announced

 Serious video games are under-represented at the post-secondary level, and those that do exist are often not “fun to play”.
 This talk will discuss the development of a game that is fun to play for first year biology students called Life on the Edge.
 The game was developed by interdisciplinary collaboration between Biological Sciences, Computer Sciences, Design Studies, and Music at MacEwan.